Want to avoid getting sick this year? Here are some helpful tips to stay healthy.

 Stay hydrated.
 It’s recommended you get a full half gallon of water daily (64 oz), but this number may increase with physical activity.
 Dehydration can lead to headaches, muscle cramps, fatigue, constipation, and in severe cases dizziness, rapid heart rate, and fainting, among others.
 Check with your doctor if you are getting more than a full gallon of fluids daily (128 oz), or if you have heart or renal conditions, as your daily intake needs may differ.
 And remember, when hydrating – less sugar, more water!

 Get enough sleep.
 Chronic sleep deprivation has many effects on health, including increasing your risk of developing heart disease, diabetes, stroke, obesity, and illness.
 Sleep deprivation in children often exhibits as behavior and mood problems, lack of concentration, and an impaired memory and ability to learn.
 Adults need 8 hours of restorative (good) sleep each night.
-Children need 8-10 hours of restorative sleep per night.
+Children need at least 8-10 hours of restorative sleep per night.

 Move more, sit less.
 At least 150 minutes a week of moderate exercise is the ideal (that’s just over 20 minutes a day), but experts agree that any movement is better than none.
 Get up at least every hour to move around and stretch.
 Go for a walk.
 Get moving every day to help improve your mood, boost energy, control weight, and help prevent or manage chronic health disorders.
 Exercise even helps improve cognitive function.